Our targets and commitments

 - Reducing construction waste through our Responsible Development framework.

-Read about our progress and performance in our latest Sustainability Report.
+Read about our progress and performance in our Sustainability Review.

 We continually look for ways to reduce the waste we produce.
 Our approach for our operational waste involves: